ejr4mhs/node/projects/project-1/README.md

 Submit a 1-page, single-spaced ***PDF document*** to Ishaan via Slack no later than ***Sunday, September 19th*** at 3pm that has each of the sections above.
 Only one submission per group, make sure it has all group member names on the top.

 Any questions?
-Let Daniel or I know on Slack!
+Let Daniel or any of the PCs know on Slack!
 We're more than happy to help.

 ![Source: Center for Policy Research, United Nations University](ethical-ai.jpg)